DavidNix/nix-personal-blog/content/post/stop-using-nsnotificationcenter.md

 ```

 Notice, I created a `TestDelegate` to test that `User` calls the delegate
-method appropriately.
-I did not use an instance of `UserProfileView` even
+method.
+I did not use an instance of `UserProfileView` even though I still
-though I still could have written the test with it. `User` doesn't care at all
+could have written the test with it. `User` doesn't care at all what the
-what the delegate does after `User` informs the delegate of its changes.
-This
+delegate does after `User` informs the delegate of its changes.
+This makes your
-makes your unit tests less brittle.
-Now, if `UserProfileView` changes its
+unit tests less brittle.
+Now, if `UserProfileView` changes its behavior, `User`
-behavior, `User` tests won't fail.
+tests won't fail.

 Limiting chain reactions is the name of the game.
 If you change behavior in one
-section of code and seemingly unrelated tests fail, that's a sign you need to
+section of code and unrelated tests fail, that's a sign you need to
-break more dependencies.
+break dependencies.

 The Delegate Pattern breaks dependencies but doesn't obscure flow of control.
 In this case, trace back to the when `User` is created.
 Then see how the
 delegate implements the protocol methods.

 Guess what?
 We're still using dependency injection.
 Instead of injecting a
-concrete type, we're injecting any type that conforms to a protocol.
+concrete type, we inject any type that conforms to the protocol.

 This is also valid injection.